 There are three Go Ape locations across Scotland, and 31 across the whole of the UK.
 The awesome thing about Go Ape is that the locations are in some of the most beautiful parks and forests across the country.
 Go Ape Peebles makes a great day trip from Edinburgh!

 I tried out Go Ape Peebles, but Scotland has two other beautiful locations.
 The first is Aberfoyle near Glasgow.
 They’ve built a whole new course this year with options to take a moderate or extreme route, plus back to back crossings instead of coming down between each one.
 Go Ape Aberfoyle is located in Queen Elizabeth Forest Park and you get to zipline 46 metres on two of Britain’s longest zip wires!

 Crathes is the most northerly Go Ape location in the UK, located in Aberdeenshire in the grounds of a 16th-century castle which means there’s plenty to do for a whole day out.

 Part of the awesomeness of Go Ape is that you start out with an instructor and then after that, you’re left mostly to your own devices.
 But don’t worry, by the time you start the real Go Ape course how to do it will be ingrained in you.
 Instructors were regularly strolling about, and there to help on the longest zip wires.

 What’s different about Go Ape, Peebles?

-There’s also an awesome zipline where you start out on a skateboard.
-Just sayin…
+There’s also an awesome zip line where you start out on a skateboard.
+Just saying…

 Read More: Discovering Edinburgh Through 101 Objects